jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 1. Run the 'gp' service (no need to specify encapsulation type):
 ```
-python3 client.py -f rome.json -s gp
+python3 jalapeno.py -f rome.json -s gp -e sr
 ```
- - check log output:
+ - All the jalapeno network services will output some data to the console.
+More verbose data will be logged to the lab_7 log directory.
+Check log output:
 ```
 more log/get_paths.json
 ```
  - We can expect to see a json file with source, destination, and path data which includes srv6 sids and sr label stack info
- - The client will also print several pieces of data out to the command line as it performs its logic.
+ - The code contains a number of console logging instances that are commented out, and some that are active.
 Note this line which provides a summary of the relevant paths by outputing the SRv6 locators along each path:

  https://github.com/jalapeno/SRv6_dCloud_Lab/blob/main/lab_7/netservice/gp.py#L37